-- 3.5.1 The Council can require development contributions at the times allowed by the Act, in the case of: - a) a resource consent for land use, when granting the consent under the Resource Management Act 1991; - b) in the case of a service connection, at the time of granting an authorisation of a service connection; and - c) in the case of a certificate of acceptance, at the time of granting the certificate of acceptance under the Building Act 2004, but only if a development contribution would have been required had a building consent been granted for the same building work in respect of which the certificate is granted. - 3.5.2 The Council will first issue an assessment of development contributions payable at these times and will invoice development contributions, in the case of: - a) a resource consent for land use, an authorisation for service connection or a certificate of acceptance, 14 working days after the granting the consent, authorisation or certificate. - b) a subdivision consent, at the time of receiving an application for a certificate under section 224(c) of the Resource Management Act 1991; and - c) a building consent under the Building Act 2004, at the time the first building inspection is carried out. - 3.5.3 A development contribution may be paid at any time from the date of issuing an assessment up to the date when the contribution is required to be paid as a result of the Council issuing an invoice. - 3.5.4 In keeping with section 208 of the Act, the Council, after issuing an invoice, will withhold any land use consent, certificate of acceptance or authorisation for a service connection which it has granted, until the development contribution has been paid. - 3.5.5 The Council may, on request, issue an assessment of a development contribution payable on a proposed development as part of a Project Information Memorandum (PIM) but cannot require a development contribution when issuing the PIM. - 3.5.6 Any assessment issued with a PIM may be subject to changes arising from changes to the proposal and depending on the date upon which any subsequent application for a resource consent, building consent, certificate of acceptance or service connection authorisation, is accepted.
+- 3.5.1 The Council can require development contributions at the times allowed by the Act, in the case of: - a) in the case of a service connection, at the time of granting an authorisation of a service connection; and - b) in the case of a certificate of acceptance, at the time of granting the certificate of acceptance under the Building Act 2004, but only if a development contribution would have been required had a building consent been granted for the same building work in respect of which the certificate is granted. - 3.5.2 The Council will first issue an assessment of development contributions payable at these times and will invoice development contributions, in the case of: - a) an authorisation for service connection or a certificate of acceptance, 14 working days after the granting the authorisation or certificate. - b) a subdivision consent, at the time of receiving an application for a certificate under section 224(c) of the Resource Management Act 1991; and - c) a building consent, under the Building Act 2004, at the time that either - i. the a final inspection is completed, or - ii. a Code Compliance Application is received, or - iii. two years after the date building consent was granted whichever occurs earlier - 3.5.3 A development contribution may be paid at any time from the date of issuing an assessment up to the date when the contribution is required to be paid as a result of the Council issuing an invoice. - 3.5.4 In keeping with section 208 of the Act, the Council, after issuing an invoice, will withhold any Section 224(c) certificate, , certificate of acceptance, code compliance certificate or authorisation for a service connection which it has granted, until the development contribution has been paid. - 3.5.5 The Council may, on request, issue an assessment of a development contribution payable on a proposed development as part of a Project Information Memorandum (PIM) but cannot require a development contribution when issuing the PIM. - 3.5.6 Any assessment issued with a PIM may be subject to changes arising from changes to the proposal and depending on the date upon which any subsequent application for a resource consent, building consent, certificate of acceptance or service connection authorisation, is accepted.